Jakub-Muszynski/Python-practice-/README.md

-this repository is dedicated to practising Python skills
+this repository is dedicated to practising Python coding skills